-0. addressing innovative and intentional leadership that you will work toward over the next semester.
-Be sure to add this goal to your goal table. a.
-Describe the progress and areas of growth you have made in your own self-exploration and self-awareness of culture and its influence on you.
+b.
+Reflecting on what you have learned in the leadership foundations course, develop a goal addressing innovative and intentional leadership that you will work toward over the next semester.
+Be sure to add this goal to your goal table. sity and Inclusive Participation: Describe the progress and areas of growth you have made in your own self-exploration and self-awareness of culture and its influence on you.
 Describe how you have employed strategies to be culturally sensitive in your interactions with others, but especially in the evaluation process.
 What challenges do you continue to address?
-Provid e a brief summary of progress made on your personal and professional development goals he last evaluation.
-To be completed by Faculty Advisor and Student Advisee at time of meeting was co neeting was completed on mm/dd/year .
+Provio nary of Progress: de a summary of progress made on your personal and professional development goals since st evaluation.
+To be completed by Faculty Advisor and Student Advisee at time of meeting was c neeting was completed on mm/dd/year .
 The completion of this form indicates the meeting onducted in collaboration between faculty advisor and student advisee.
-The following were completed (check all that apply) : □ Disc cussed Part One: Semester Evaluation Paper □ Disc cussed Part Two: Goal Setting Table □ Disc cussed Part Three: Goal Reflection □ Rev riewed Appendix for required documents □ Rev riewed fieldwork evaluation(s) (if applicable) □ Disc cussed feedback received by faculty and fieldwork educators □ Disc cussed any resources needed for continued student professional development □ Oth er:
+The following tasks completed ( check all that apply ): □ Dis scussed Part One: Semester Evaluation Paper □ Dis scussed Part Two: Goal Setting Table □ Dis scussed Part Three: Goal Reflection □ Re viewed Appendix for required documents. □ Re viewed fieldwork evaluation(s) (if applicable) □ Dis scussed feedback received by faculty and fieldwork educators. □ Dis scussed any resources needed for continued student professional development. □ Otl ner:

-^{}A student who receives an unsatisfactory professional evaluation and/or academic probation for two (2) semesters may be terminated from the professional program.
+\A student who receives an unsatisfactory professional evaluation and/or academic probation for two (2) semesters may be terminated from the professional program.